 We will mail a Notice of Conditional Payment Pending Eligibility Review (DE 5400) once we process your payments.

-We may contact you if we need more information to determine your eligibility.
-It is important that you respond to us.
+Important: We may contact you if we need more information to determine your eligibility.
+It is important that you respond to us even if you no longer have an active claim.
 If you don’t respond as requested, we will make a decision based on the information available to us.
 Without information from you, we may find you ineligible for any conditional payment you received.

 After We Determine Eligibility